 is written explicitly in the capture list.

-Swift 5.8 extends this support to weak self
+This feature extends support to weak self

 captures, and permit implicit self